 Spinal reflex excitability changes after lumbar spine passive flexion mobilization.
 Bulbulian R, Burke J, Dishman JD.
 J Manipulative Physiol Ther,2002, 25: 526–532.

 Where possible, we aim to prioritise new patients when they come via referral from a doctor in our GP network.
-If you would like us to make a priority booking for one of your patients, ensure you mention your referral when you or your admin staff call us on 9743 2311 to make their booking.
-Alternatively, ask your patient to mention that you have referred them to see us and we will get them in as quickly as possible.
+If you would like us to make a priority booking for one of your patients, please complete the form below and we will contact your patient to arrange an appointment.

 Our communication commitment